FugLong/OldSchoolJail_Mod/README.md

   - Teleport or escape (automatic teleport back to jail)
 - **Configurable**: Extensive config file for customization
 - **Data Persistence**: All jails and jailed players are saved and restored on server restart
-- **Auto-Release**: Players are automatically released when their sentence expires and teleported back
+- **Auto-Release**: Players are automatically released when their sentence expires
-- **Original Location Tracking**: Players are teleported back to their original location upon release
+- **Original Location Tracking**: Players are teleported back to their original location upon release (configurable)
 - **Logout/Login Handling**: Players remain jailed across logout/login and are auto-released if sentence expired offline
 - **Multiple Jails**: Create multiple jails and choose which one to send players to
 - **Essential Commands Compatible**: Fully compatible with [Essential Commands](https://modrinth.com/mod/essential-commands) - the recommended companion mod